 What was the best trip you ever took?
 Where did you go, and with whom, and what made it so good?
 (These are in no particular order.)

 1) ITALY!
 I was part of a group of seven members of a professional organization, the National Federation of Press Women, who took a tour of Tuscany in 2012.
 Technically, it was an organized tour group.
-But it was just the seven of us, the trip had been designed for us, and we all knew each other.
+But it was just the seven of us, the trip had been custom-designed for us by a travel agency owned by a member, and we all knew each other.
 We were accompanied by our tour leader and her assistant, and we were set up with amazing tour guides who were art and history experts.
 We spent a glorious time in Florence, with day trips to surrounding areas, including Siena and Lucca.
 We had a cooking lesson at the home of a Tuscan chef, and a winery tour and tasting (with a full meal) in the Chianti Region.
 And we were there during the national Gelato Festival, with its main vendor showcase on the piazza right outside our hotel.
 The hotel, by the way, was perfect in every way.
 Then we stayed a few days at a resort town outside of Pisa.
 This place had its own 2000-year-old Roman temple on the hill behind it, with magnificent views.

 3) FRANCE.
 I was taking watercolors classes, and my teacher organized a painting trip to the South of France for his students.
 There were seven of us.
 We rented a house in Claviers, a town too small to have a hotel, where the last time most people had seen Americans was when they parachuted in at the end of the German occupation.
 The house was charming, the town was charming, and we did almost nothing but paint, though we painted in various towns in the region, so we got to see quite a bit.
 We had just one sightseeing day when we drove to the Riviera and also to Cezanne’s studio.
 The painting days were actually more fun.